Explore the Backcountry With a Colorado Hut Trip

 OPUS Hut

 Just picture this: a sunny, cozy lodge on the south slopes of 13,661-foot Lookout Peak near Ophir (south of Telluride) in the northern San Juan Mountains.
 Two wood stoves, in-floor solar thermal heating and indoor plumbing.
 A large common area with dining space for 16, a reading/snuggle nook and a small reclining area by the fire.
 Sound nice?
 It gets better.
 Three meals are prepared for you daily using quality natural and locally grown products, and beer, wine and spirits are available for purchase.
-The OPUS is a full-service, European-style backcountry hut for those not quite into roughing it.
+The OPUS Hut is a full-service, European-style backcountry hut for those not quite into roughing it.

 10th Mountain Division

-Named to honor the U.S. Army men who trained at Camp Hale in central Colorado during World War II, this network of 30 multi-size backcountry huts between Aspen, Leadville and Vail are connected by a whopping 350 miles of trails.
+Named to honor the U.S. Army men who trained at Camp Hale in central Colorado during World War II, the 10th Mountain Division network of 38 multi-size backcountry huts between Aspen, Leadville and Vail are connected by a whopping 350 miles of trails.
 Routes between each average 6 to 7 miles and from 9,700 to 11,700 feet in elevation, making them ideal for high-country skiing and snowshoeing.
-Edwards-based Paragon Guides also offers custom guided expeditions along this network.
-Bonus: Because you’re only paying for your bed at each location, a hut-to-hut adventure through this system can also be a gloriously inexpensive affair.

 Summit Huts

 Combining spectacular natural settings with a commitment to community, charitable and educational pursuits, Summit Huts operate under a special-use permit from the USDA Forest Service in the White River and Pike-San Isabel national forests, giving you exclusive access to some pretty stellar spots.
-There are currently four easily accessible huts in the system — sleeping anywhere from three to 20 near Breckenridge and Copper Mountain — with more in the works.
+There are currently five easily accessible huts in the system — sleeping anywhere from three to 20 near Breckenridge and Copper Mountain — with more in the works.
 All feature solar-powered lights, stocked kitchens and wood-burning stoves; two feature saunas.
 All four huts are open for winter use from November through May, with two locations open July through September for summer adventurers.

 Hinsdale Haute Route